piyush1740x/piyush1740x/README.md

 - 👋 Hi, I’m @harsh
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning mern stsack
+- 🌱 I’m currently learning mern stack
 - 💞️ I’m looking to collaborate on a developer
 - 📫 How to reach me ...
 - 😄 Pronouns: ...